FOOD: CHEMISTRY, FUNCTIONALITY AND HEALTH EFFECTS - 2022/3

 - Protein-protein, protein-polysaccharide and protein-lipid interactions

-- Chemistry and role of trans fatty acids and lipid oxidation products in foods
+- Chemistry and role of trans fatty acids and lipid oxidation products in foods and their health effects

-- The nature of phenols and tannins in food and their transformation and a critical assessment of the evidence pertaining to their possible beneficial effects
+- The nature of phenols and tannins in food and their transformation and a critical assessment of the evidence pertaining to their possible beneficial health effects

 - The uses and limitations of bulk sugar replacers in foods.